Research Vision

 My research program develops advanced computational methods at the intersection of imaging informatics, graph neural networks, and computational biology.
 I aim to bridge the gap between complex biomedical data and actionable clinical insights by creating interpretable AI frameworks that integrate multi-modal and multi-scale data for precision medicine applications.

-Developing novel graph-based deep learning frameworks for analyzing brain functional connectivity from fMRI data.
-This includes the Gated Graph Transformer, which implements prior spatial knowledge and random-walk diffusion strategies to simultaneously capture complex structural and functional relationships between brain regions.
-By applying attention mechanisms for learning multi-view node feature embeddings and dynamically assigning propagation weights, these methods enable identification of significant functional brain network biomarkers with enhanced interpretability.
+Developing interpretable graph neural network frameworks for analyzing brain functional connectivity from fMRI data.
+Central to this line of work is the Gated Graph Transformer (GGT), which integrates prior spatial knowledge with random-walk diffusion strategies and gating mechanisms to capture complex structural and functional relationships between brain regions.
+These methods use attention-based multi-view node feature embeddings to identify significant functional brain network biomarkers while maintaining strong interpretability.

 Current focus at UTHealth Houston (BSML, PI: Dr. Zhongming Zhao):